igrek51/nuclear/README.md

   --decode                    - Decode name as base64
   --repeat REPEAT             - Default: 1
-  -h, --help [SUBCOMMANDS...] - Display this help and exit --bash-install APP_NAME     - Install this program in bash to be executable from anywhere, add autocompletion links
+  -h, --help [SUBCOMMANDS...] - Display this help and exit
 ```

 ### Injecting parameters